CV

 BACKGROUND

 I was born and raised in Vancouver and have raised my own family here.
-Witnessing my elderly mother's decline as she struggled with age-related frailty, and then working with a number of wonderful older people in my volunteer role, inspired me to embark on a “later-in-life” change of careers.
-Returning to academia, I completed a specialized program in Aging and Health at Queen's University.
-My studies have given me a thorough knowledge and understanding of many issues related to aging.
+Witnessing my elderly mother's decline as she struggled with age-related frailty, and then working with a number of wonderful older people in my volunteer role, I was inspired to embark on a change of careers.
+I completed a specialized program in Aging and Health at Queen's University which gave me a thorough knowledge and understanding of many issues related to aging.
 With this I am able to offer the help that my clients need, and I help families ensure their loved ones are well cared for.
-I often wish I had the understanding of these issues when dealing with my mother’s care, as there are things I would have done differently.
-I now better appreciate the importance of her desire for self-determination in all her decision-making.
-It’s an important lesson I take forward into this work, and I believe my mother would be proud of me and what I am doing to help seniors.